MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - If a global transitive network across multiple Azure regions or cross-premises isn't required.
 An example is a branch in the United States that requires connectivity to a virtual network in Europe.

-- If there isn't a need to connect to a large number of remote locations via VPN or integration with an SD-WAN solution.
+- If there's no need to connect to a large number of remote locations via VPN or integration with an SD-WAN solution.

 - If your organization's preference is to have granular control and configuration when setting up a network topology in Azure.